Cabinet Mountains Wilderness

 Trail difficulty varies from easy stream bottoms, to the ups and downs of major ridges and steep switchbacks.

 The north end offers interconnected trails for convenient loop hikes.
 The central area is entirely one way, in and out the same way.
 The heart of the wilderness is simply to rugged to put trails through, though many avid hikers will bushwhack over the Cabinet Divide.
 The south end offers some loop hikes.
 The primary access into the wilderness is from the Libby area.

 Use of the trail registers provides information on the amount of visitors and the areas that they are using, which is helpful in managing the wilderness.

 Snowstorms may occur as late as July and as early as September, so be prepared for the unexpected with extra food and clothing.
 Some areas provide opportunities for back-country skiing, but avalanche danger occurs in winter and spring, and you must exercise extreme care.
-(Current Trail Report)

 The list of resident animals is extensive and their homes varied – from the high rocks of the mountain goat, mountain sheep, pika to the canyon bottoms of the beaver, wood rat, and beautiful Western Tanager, other animals include wolverines, deer, elk, moose, wolf, mountain lions, grizzlies and black bears.
 Cutthroat, rainbow, and brook trout have been introduced and are now found in many lakes, streams, and beaver ponds.

 Use proper food storage techniques, keep a clean, odorless camp, and avoid close confrontations.